 Christmas Cacti are easy to grow.
 When they bloom, they produce colorful tubular flowers in pink or lilac colors.
 They bloom a long time indoors and they are low-maintenance houseplants, which makes them popular.
 We’ll bet someone in your family has a Christmas Cactus!

 Despite their name, Christmas cacti are not desert cacti.
 Their natural habit is one of an epiphyte living in tree branches in the rain forest of Brazil!
-In others, they prefer a humid climate, not a dry one.
-It’s important to water these cacti!
-(See more detail below.)
+In other words, they prefer a humid climate, not a dry one, so it’s important to water these cacti.
+(See more details below.)

 To confuse matters further, most of the Christmas cactus sold are actually Thanksgiving cactus.
 If you find your Christmas cactus blooming near Thanksgiving, guess what?